 For more information about joining CEF, please contact Broderick Johnson at email@example.com

-At least weekly, CEF produces e-mail alerts on budget and appropriations issues that go to members only.
-Alerts contain current updates on Administration and Congressional action, suggested field action, concise message statements, model letters, funding charts, and meeting notices.
-In addition, CEF offers members access to its listserv where members exchange legislative insights and late breaking news.
-CEF also keeps members current on legislative issues that affect them, such as lobby reform.
+Information Services: At least weekly, CEF produces e-mail updates and alerts on budget and appropriations issues that go to members only.
+Alerts contain updates and analyses on Administration and Congressional actions, suggested field action, concise message statements, model letters, funding charts, and meeting notices.
+In addition, CEF offers members access to its Hill Teams listserv where members exchange legislative insights and late breaking news.
+CEF also keeps members current on legislative issues that affect them, such as lobbying reform.

-Membership with CEF offers organizations the opportunity to be actively involved in developing and implementing high profile strategy on education budget and appropriations issues.
+Strong Coalition Advocacy: Membership with CEF offers organizations the opportunity to be actively involved in developing and implementing high profile strategy on education budget and appropriations issues.
 During weekly meetings, CEF members develop a consensus position for the education community and coordinate an action plan.
-Examples of that strategy include unified web-based grassroots efforts, press events, Hill rallies and briefings, letter deliveries, and CEF team visits to Members of Congress.
+Examples of that strategy include unified web-based grassroots efforts, press events, Hill rallies and briefings and CEF team visits to Members of Congress.
 CEF serves as the only united voice for the entire education community on issues affecting federal education funding.

 Credibility: The media, the Administration, Members of Congress and staff look to CEF as the experts on educational funding issues.
 They regard CEF as the prime source of the education community’s positions on education appropriations and budget issues.

-In addition to CEF’s state-of-the-art website, CEF produces several valuable publications that are available to our members, including, the annual Education Budget Response, and the CEF Directory.
+Vital Publications: In addition to CEF’s website and Twitter updates, CEF produces several valuable publications that are available to our members, including our annual Education Budget Response and the CEF Membership Directory.

-This annual electronic document, written by experts in our membership, includes a summary and critique of the President’s education budget and funding tables of all federal elementary, secondary and higher education programs.
+- Education Budget Response: This annual document, written by experts in our membership, includes a summary and critique of the President’s education budget and funding tables of all federal elementary, secondary and higher education programs.
 Details of program goals, supported activities and funding history, as well as the projected impact of the proposed budget make up the body of this crucial text.
-This online publication is one of the most popular and useful education publications in Washington.
+This publication is one of the most popular and useful education publications in Washington.
 Its availability is eagerly anticipated by those inside and outside the beltway.

-The CEF Membership Directory (PDF) is a comprehensive listing of 80 plus education institutions, agencies, associations and other organizations that comprise CEF’s membership.
-Officers, executive directors, and CEF government relations contacts are listed with their phone and fax numbers and their internet and mailing addresses.
+- CEF Membership Directory: This guide is a comprehensive listing of our 115 education institutions, agencies, associations and other organizations that comprise CEF’s membership.
+Officers, executive directors, and CEF government relations contacts are listed with their phone numbers, email and mailing addresses.
 The directory includes a brief description of all of our member organizations.

-CEF is the only coalition that represents both elementary, secondary and higher education groups, public and private sectors, profit and nonprofit groups, libraries and educational research organizations.
+Networking: CEF is the only coalition that represents early childhood, elementary, secondary and higher education groups, public and private sectors, profit and nonprofit groups, libraries, museums and educational research organizations.
 At our meetings members have continuous access to peers across the education community as well as frequent interaction with Congressional and Administration staff visitors.
 CEF holds the largest gathering of the national education community at its Annual Legislative Conference and Awards Gala.
 During this event, CEF recognizes outstanding advocates for education investment.